-RANDOM AUDITS BY ACCC OFFICIALS
+ENFORCEMENT BY ACCC OFFICIALS

-The ACCC will randomly audit 25% of the teams during the athletic year.
-At the time of the audit, member institutions will have 48 hours to deliver all drug test results to the ACCC Commissioner for review.
-Institutions will be deemed in non-compliance if:

-- 1. Drug test results are not submitted within the 48 hour timeframe; or - 2.
-After review of materials submitted, teams are found to not be in compliance with the ACCC's Drug Education and Testing Policy.
+Upon receiving drug test results from each REQUIRED test period, ALL member colleges are REQUIRED to forward ALL results, including names, to the ACCC Commissioner, within two business days of receiving.
+Member colleges will be deemed in non-compliance if: Drug test results are not submitted within the two-business day timeframe; and/or After review of materials submitted, member colleges are found not to be in compliance with the ACCC's Drug Education and Testing Policy.